ttrenty/Bias-Prevention-LLM/README.md

       Target the creation of sentences to the current most biased elements until convergence and iterated until all desired biases have been reduced by a margin within 5 % of each original classes.

    - **Loss Function Adjustment**
       Modify the loss function during fine-tuning to include a constraint for mitigating the specific bias.
 This constraint would aim for label distribution outputs within a margin of 5%.
+Do this constrain on 1 token and then iterate to remove biases on all `n` tokens, or do on all `n` tokens at once.

 3. **Direct Preference Optimization (DPO) (Optional)**
    From https://arxiv.org/abs/2305.18290, more efficient and as effective as Reinforcement learning with human feedback (RLHF).